My life with a kids indoor trampoline

 Fold it up!

-My spouse was very happy with the kids enjoying the indoor ball pit and little trampoline, less about the space it took in the house.
-I already mentioned to her that the thing folds nicely for storage, but I didn't really follow through with that added benefit.
+My spouse was happy with the kids enjoying the indoor ball pit and mini-trampoline but was concerned about the space it took in the house.
+I already told her that the thing folds nicely for storage, but I hadn’t followed through to show her that it actually did.

-When asked repeatedly like a good male, I finally took on the task.
-It was a bit wonky of a process the first time, you have to use some minimal force in certain key pressure points, but once I got it, it was very easy.
-The thing folds out-of-sight pretty quickly and doesn't take almost any space, just the way we like it.
+After she asked me repeatedly, I finally took on the task.
+It was a bit wonky at first because I didn’t know that I had to apply light pressure to some key pressure points, but once I got it, it was easy-peasy.
+It folds out of sight pretty quickly and doesn't take up much space.

 Grow with me value